voloved/pokeemerald_fork/README.md

 ## No Yet Versioned
  - Got rid of item description window on first berry picked due to it being buggy.
+ - Nurse Joy now tells you what the level cap for Nuzlocke is.
  - Resetting wallclock ages the berry growth by a day and iterates daily events by a day.
  - PokéVial renamed to POKéVIAL.
  - Fury Cutter based power changed to 40.